mpkato/keywordspice/README.md

 `<ID> <Label> <Document>`

-where <ID> is a unique identifier in the labeled data,
-<Label> is either 1 (positive) or 0 (negative),
-and <Document> is a list of words separated by whitespaces.
+where &lt;ID&gt; is a unique identifier in the labeled data, &lt;Label&gt; is either 1 (positive) or 0 (negative), and &lt;Document&gt; is a list of words separated by whitespaces.
-Note that variables should be separated by **TAB**, and <Document> should include only pre-processed words (e.g. stopwords are excluded).
+Note that variables should be separated by **TAB**, and &lt;Document&gt; should include only pre-processed words (e.g. stopwords are excluded).

 Usage